gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Throughout the lifetime of every group, the Group Manager MUST maintain a collection of stale Sender IDs for that group.

 The collection associated to a group MUST include up to N ordered sets of stale OSCORE Sender IDs.
-The value of N is immutable throughout the lifetime of the group.
 It is up to the application to specify the value of N, possibly on a per-group basis.

 The N-th set includes the Sender IDs that have become "stale" under the current version V of the group keying material.
 The (N-1)-th set refers to the immediately previous version (V - 1) of the group keying material, and so on.